Akhil-py/Sentiment-Analyzer-DAN-with-FeedForward-Neural-Network/readme.md

-# CSE 156 PA1: Movie Review Sentiment Analyzer using a DAN with feedforwarding neural network
+# Movie Review Sentiment Analyzer using a Deep Averaging Network with a Feed Forward Neural Network

 This repository contains a Deep Averaging Network (DAN) for sentiment analysis on movie reviews, utilizing GloVe word embeddings.
 The model is implemented using PyTorch and aims to classify movie reviews as positive or negative.